-Children Safe in Education, page 12, states: "Staff should consider speaking to a member of the senior leadership team and/or take advice from social care").
+- 2.3.2 Ensure that the role of DSL and DDSL is explicit in the role holder's job description. - 2.3.3 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
+Give the DSL the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
+(See 'Keeping Children Safe in Education, Annex B').
+Ensure that the DSL and deputies have undertaken the two day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - Staff members are required to log a concern via the electronic system and submit it to the DSL/ DDSL immediately. - 2.3.6 In the unlikely event that a DSL or DDSL is unavailable, staff should consider speaking to a member of the senior leadership team and/or take advice from social care. - 2.3.7 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.8 Ensure every member of staff and every governor knows: - the name of the designated safeguarding leads/deputies and their role; - how to identify the signs of abuse and neglect; - · how to pass on and record concerns about a pupil; - that they have an individual responsibility to be alert to the signs and indicators of abuse; and for referring child protection concerns to the DSL/DDSL; - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Inter Agency Procedures on the Safeguarding Children Partnership Board website: - their role in the early help process; - the process for making referrals to children's social care. - 2.3.9 Ensure all staff members undergo safeguarding and child protection training at induction.
+Ensure that staff training is regularly updated and that in addition to this training all staff members receive regular safeguarding and child protection updates as required but at least annually. - 2.3.10 Ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - 2.3.11 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties on the school website and the school prospectus. - 2.3.12 Ensure that this policy is available publicly either via the school website (ww.sutton.cambs.sch.uk) or by other means.

-- 2.3.7 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.8 Ensure every member of staff and every governor knows: - the name of the designated safeguarding leads/deputies and their role; - how to identify the signs of abuse and neglect; - how to pass on and record concerns about a pupil; - that they have an individual responsibility to be alert to the signs and indicators of abuse; and for referring child protection concerns to the DSL/DDSL; - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Inter Agency Procedures on the Safeguarding Children Partnership Board website; - their role in the early help process; - the process for making referrals to children's social care. - 2.3.9 Ensure all staff members undergo safeguarding and child protection training at induction.
-Ensure that staff training is regularly updated and that in addition to this training all staff members receive regular safeguarding and child protection updates as required but at least annually. - 2.3.10 Ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - 2.3.11 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties in the school brochure & website - 2.3.12 Ensure that this policy is available publicly either via the school website or by other means. - 2.3.13 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
-Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school. [you should set out what these procedures are]. - 2.3.14 All DDSLs and the DSL are clear on the procedure for managing concerns that require external agency consultation/involvement: - 1) Where the concern is that a child may be at risk or immediate risk of harm, the DDSL will seek brief consultation with the DSL or another DDSL and a call is placed to Children's Services immediately. - 2) In almost all cases this will be followed up with a written referral.
-Wherever possible the DDSL should ensure that this is completed as soon as reasonably possible, ideally by the end of the working day, but no later than 24 hours from the call being made. - 3) DDSL/DSLs will discuss the level of detail required in the referral.
+2.3.13 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
+Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school.
+The school will ensure that assurances that are sought are held on file.